 - It’s good to remember that alcohol is a depressant.
 Binging on food and alcohol will inevitably bring your mood down, even on a good day.
 To look after your gut you could prepare for big gatherings and feasts by eating healthily before and after.

 - Don’t forget YOURSELF!
 Practice self- awareness, ‘checking in’… and asking ‘What do I want to do?’, ‘what do I need right now?’.

-– There are many great resources to seek support, advice and someone to talk to.
+– There are many great resources to seek support, advice and someone to talk to if you think you will feel lonely at Christmas.
 These people are ALWAYS there and waiting for your call, especially at a time like Christmas.
 See the link below for more information about each helpline: